arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-3.md

 Along these lines, I think it would be fair to call TDD "Example-Driven Development", and PBD "Requirement-Driven Development".

-This leads us to the definition of "Property", which I intentionally postponed as much as possible.
-Indeed, I wanted you to build an intuition on what PBT was really about, before.
+This leads us to the definition of "Property", which I intentionally pushed back as much as possible.
+Before, I wished you to build an intuition of what PBT was really about.

 # Properties
 A Property is an observation on a piece of code that we expect to hold true regardless of the inputs.